Plants

 A Match Made In Nature, A Very Long Time Ago

-Domestic plants (obviously) are relative new-comers.
-We first began to cultivate and develop them about 11 to 12,000 years ago.
+We first began to cultivate and develop domesticated plants about 11 to 12,000 years ago.

-Some of the plants we’ve relied on for all that time were here before us.
-Dandelions, for example, evolved over 30 million years ago[i].
+Some of the plants we’ve relied on for all of the time we’ve been human were here before us.
+Dandelions, for example, evolved over 30 million years agoii.

 As I’m sure you’ve noticed, dandelions are still going strong.
 They’re still popping up through cracks in the pavement, laughing at the chemicals people spray on their lawns, brightening our days with their sunny flowers, and waiting for us to remember the nutritional and medicinal gifts they have to offer.

-The wild, edible plants that insist on following us around, with all their vigor and tenacity, are full of bio-available nutrients that our bodies can easily assimilate.
-They’re a concentrated source of real nutrition, abundantly full of vitamins, minerals, and healing compounds, and they’re readily available, very often for free.
+The wild, edible plants that insist on following us around, with all their vigour and tenacity, are full of bio-available nutrients that our bodies can easily assimilate.
+They’re not bland, sweet, and tender, but they are a concentrated source of real nutrition, abundantly full of vitamins, minerals, and healing compounds, and they’re readily available, for free.

 Coming Up